 This card is a great choice for those looking for a more well-rounded option.

 While it doesn’t feature any of the luxury perks that come with the Amex Business Platinum card, it has a fantastic earn rate of 3x points per $1 on up to $150,000 in combined purchases on travel, shipping, ad purchases made with social media sites or search engines, and internet, cable, and phones services.

-Given that the annual fee is just $95, it makes for a compelling option for those who just want a strong point-earning card without any extras.
+It makes for a compelling option for those who just want a strong point-earning card without any extras.

-The annual fee on the Amex Business Platinum card is $595.
-It’s important to consider whether all of the perks and benefits offered with the card will give you more than $595 in value.
+The annual fee is $695.
+It’s important to consider whether all of the perks and benefits offered with the card will give you more than that in value.
 For most cardholders, the answer to that is unequivocally “yes.”